 You may want to bookmark this page for future interviews.

-Making a great hire comes down to the interview questions you ask your sales candidates.
+Making a great hire comes down to the sales interview questions you ask your potential sales reps.

 And so many sales leaders get them wrong.